marcellbarsony/notes/programming/c/06-Pointers/03-Null-pointer.md

 *p = 12;  // Undefined behavior
 ```

-The pointer points to garbage unless you explicitly assign it to point to an
+The pointer points to garbage unless explicitly assigned to point to an
 address or `NULL`